Attention: 4 Corner Resources is being used in a phishing scam. Read more about how to protect yourself.

 Here are some good questions to ask in a candidate experience survey:

-• How would you rate the level of communication you received from [recruiter] the hiring process?
+• How would you rate the level of communication you received from [recruiter] during the hiring process?

-• How would you rate your understanding of the role you were applying for after the interview process?
+• How would you rate your understanding of the role you applied for after the interview?

 • What could we do differently to make our hiring process better?